patricknelson/silverstripe-migrations/README.md

 ## To Do

+- Add ability to "prune" database fields and tables, which not only removes defunct fields/tables which are no longer used, but also re-orders them.
+Would be a highly destructive feature but potentially very helpful if used regularly (and responsibly).
 - Method to obtain a hash as a signature for the current schema being defined by `DataObject` child classes.
 Will be helpful in creating migrations that should only be run if the current schema/state matches a certain hash.
 - Setup a `--pretend` option to allow the ability to preview all queries that will be executed by migrations (both up and down).